-- (2) Gifts or donations solicited by and/or given to a Group entity solely for company-authorized corporate social responsibility programs or initiatives that are wholly outside the business relationship, including outreach or charitable works of the Group entity are acceptable, provided, however, that (i) no such gifts or donations shall be retained by Associates; (ii) all such gifts or donations are reported to the Chief Compliance Officer, and properly recorded in the Group entity's register of gifts, entertainment and donations (the "Gifts, Entertainment and Donations Register"); and (iii) all such gifts or donations are given and, if applicable, solicited in good faith and not intended to induce or reward the Group entity to act improperly. - (3) Courtesy discounts given to Associates by Third Parties on the former's personal purchases of products and services of Third Parties are allowed, provided that such discounted purchases are made openly and the same terms are made available to all other Associates. - (4) Associates shall not be eligible to receive gifts as part of any purchases made by the Group entity.

-For a template of Gifts, Entertainment and Donations Register, comprising arecord of both gifts given and received by the Group entity, please see EXHIBITA.
+- donations (the "Gifts, Entertainment and Donations Register"); and (iii) all such gifts or donations are given and, if applicable, solicited in good faith and not intended to induce or reward the Group entity to act improperly. - (3) Courtesy discounts given to Associates by Third Parties on the former's personal purchases of products and services of Third Parties are allowed, provided that such discounted purchases are made openly and the same terms are made available to all other Associates. - (4) Associates shall not be eligible to receive gifts as part of any purchases made by the Group entity. - For a template of Gifts, Entertainment and Donations Register, comprising a record of both gifts given and received by the Group entity, please see FXHIBIT A.